valkey-io/valkey-doc/topics/modules-api-ref.md

         ValkeyModuleKey *key;    // Key name

+* `ValkeyModuleEvent_AuthenticationAttempt`

+    Called when an authentication attempt is made, either successful or not.

+    The data pointer can be casted to a ValkeyModuleAuthenticationInfo structure with the following fields:

+        uint64_t client_id;      // Client ID.
+        const char *username;    // Username used for authentication. const char *module_name; // Name of the module that is handling the
+                                 // authentication.
+It is NULL if the
+                                 // authentication is handled by the core.
+        ValkeyModuleAuthenticationResult result;   // Result of the authentication:
+                                                   // VALKEYMODULE_AUTH_RESULT_GRANTED or
+                                                   // VALKEYMODULE_AUTH_RESULT_DENIED

+* `ValkeyModuleEvent_AtomicSlotMigration`

+   Called when an atomic slot migration (CLUSTER MIGRATESLOTS) is started or ended in this node.
+This node may be a target or a source node, or the target or source might be this node's primary.
+The following sub events are available:

+    * `VALKEYMODULE_SUBEVENT_ATOMIC_SLOT_MIGRATION_IMPORT_STARTED`
+    * `VALKEYMODULE_SUBEVENT_ATOMIC_SLOT_MIGRATION_EXPORT_STARTED`
+    * `VALKEYMODULE_SUBEVENT_ATOMIC_SLOT_MIGRATION_IMPORT_ABORTED`
+    * `VALKEYMODULE_SUBEVENT_ATOMIC_SLOT_MIGRATION_EXPORT_ABORTED`
+    * `VALKEYMODULE_SUBEVENT_ATOMIC_SLOT_MIGRATION_IMPORT_COMPLETED`
+    * `VALKEYMODULE_SUBEVENT_ATOMIC_SLOT_MIGRATION_EXPORT_COMPLETED`

+   The data pointer can be casted to `ValkeyModuleAtomicSlotMigrationInfo` structure with the following fields:

+        char *job_name;                     // Unique ID for the operation (40 chars) ValkeyModuleSlotRange *slot_ranges; // Array of slot ranges involved in the operation uint32_t num_slot_ranges;           // Number of slot ranges in slot_ranges array

+   The `ValkeyModuleSlotRange` structure has the following fields:

+         int start; // First slot in this range, inclusive int end;   // Last slot in this range, inclusive

+   Modules can use these notifications to track the start and end of slot migrations.
+Slot migrations will start with a STARTED subevent and end with a COMPLETED subevent if they are successful and ownership is transferred, or an ABORTED subevent if they were not successful and no ownership change was made.
+While a slot migration is active, modules will see incoming commands and keyspace notifications for importing keys.
+   Importing keys will not be accessible to clients unless the slot migration is COMPLETED.

 The function returns `VALKEYMODULE_OK` if the module was successfully subscribed for the specified event.
 If the API is called from a wrong context or unsupported event is given then `VALKEYMODULE_ERR` is returned.